 The Chief Elder is talking again.
-“And now you will make peace with the ancestors.
+“And now you will make peace with the Ancestors.
 A day and a night alone in the Village Temple will accomplish this.
 Come”

 The Village Messenger, Elegant Willow raises a banner high and leads the way up the beach through the village and towards the Temple.
 The crowd parts to let the procession through.
-Beautiful silk robes contrast with the dark simple jackets and baggy black pants of the fishermen and the wide black hats of the women who will soon go to work in the vegetable patches and rice fields behind the village.
+Beautiful silk robes of the Elders contrast with the dark simple jackets and baggy black pants of the fishermen and the wide black hats of the women who will soon go to work in the vegetable patches and rice fields behind the village.

 Dragonfly tries to look relaxed as he walks behind the Chief Elder through the crowd of familiar faces.
 Some are laughing, perhaps happy to see his family humiliated, others just stare.
 Sniffer is running among them, appearing at various vantage points to give encouragement.

 “Dragonfly is great,” calls Sniffer jumping up among the crowding villagers to be seen by his friend.
 “Long live Swimming Dragonfly.”
 He waves a small cloth.